 Carbon dioxide emissions

 Carbon dioxide emissions are directly related to the vessels’ fuel consumption.
-The target going forward is to achieve an average reduction of 0.3 tonnes in fuel consumption per vessel per day at sea.
 In order to continuously reduce emissions, great emphasis is placed on efficient operation and ongoing technical improvements on vessels.

-Within the framework of commercial and technical operation, a large-scale fuel efficiency program has been in progress since 2012, and this has resulted in significantly reduced carbon emissions.
-Activities and measures include more frequent and detailed monitoring of vessels’ energy consumption and implementation of advanced systems and routines that bring speed and route optimisation based on weather conditions, demurrage, bunker costs and customer needs.
+Within the framework of commercial and technical operation, a large-scale fuel efficiency program has been in progress since 2012.
+Activities and measures include more frequent and detailed monitoring of vessels’ energy consumption and implementation of advanced systems and routines that enable speed and route optimisation based on weather conditions, demurrage, bunker costs and customer needs.

 Technical development and maintenance

-VTA (Variable Turbine Area) turbines have been installed on four of the ships in the fleet in order to reduce emissions of sulphur and nitrogen oxides.
+To reduce emissions into the air, VTA (Variable Output Turbine Area) turbines have been installed on four of the vessels in the fleet.
 The main advantage is that by angling the blades in the turbine, the turbine’s thermal efficiency can be adapted to the vessel’s speed, which reduces fuel consumption.